TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 ## Accessing Redis with the CLI in the container

-In a Powershell shell, run the following command line : `docker exec -it redis /bin/sh`.
+In a shell, run the following command line : `docker exec -it redis /bin/sh`.
 You are now in a shell in the container.
 Then type `redis-cli`.
 You can now type Redis command.
 For example `keys *` which output the list of keys with any name in the base.
 In this empty database, there should be none.